^

 One of the main methods of treating hemorrhagic shock is infusion-transfusion therapy, aimed at:

-1. Replenishment of bcc and elimination of hypovolemia.
+1. Replenishment of BCC and elimination of hypovolemia.

-2. Increase in oxygen capacity of blood.
+2. Increasing the oxygen capacity of the blood.

-4. Biochemical and colloid osmotic correction of blood.
+4. Biochemical and colloid osmotic blood correction.

 5. Elimination of acute coagulation disorders.